-- 1. Student drivers and their vehicles must be registered with the school office and properly display a driving and/or parking permit in their vehicle. - 2.
-OEP students must turn in their keys to the front office upon arrival and any time missed from arriving late will be made up at the end of the day.
-All students who drive to campus without a permit will be held until 10 minutes after the last bell before being dismissed.
+1. Student drivers and their vehicles must be registered with the school office and properly display a driving and/or parking permit in their vehicle.

+2. OEP students must turn in their keys to the front office upon arrival. and any time missed from arriving late will be made up at the end of the day.
+Students who drive to campus without a permit will be held until 10 minutes after the last bell before being dismissed.
+Driving privileges will be revoked after three occurrences of driving to school without a prearranged driving permit within the school year.

-- 3. At all times students must obey the speed limits around the school.
+3. At all times students must obey the speed limits around the school.
 Maximum speed limit on campus is 15 MPH.
-Safe driving practices are expected at all times. - 4.
-No unauthorized riders will be allowed to ride in a student's car.
+Safe driving practices are expected at all times.

+4. No unauthorized riders will be allowed to ride in a student's car.
 Any student transporting a passenger must have both their parents and the passenger's parent's permission in writing.
-Students are not permitted to give rides home to other students after school. - 5.
-Student drivers are not allowed to leave the school premises during school hours, 8:30 a.m.
-2:45 p.m. without a separate driving pass allowing them to leave on that day. - Students must drive safely.
+Students are not permitted to give rides home to other students after school.

+5. Student drivers are not allowed to leave the school premises during school hours, 8:30 a.m. - 2:45 p.m. without a separate driving pass allowing them to leave on that day.

+6. Students must drive safely.
 Reports of unsafe driving practices while going to or from school will result in a loss of privileges.
-This includes any verifiable call-in reports and reports by bus drivers - 7.
-Only students with a valid state driver's license and proof of insurance will be granted permission to drive to school. - 8.
-Student parking is in the south school parking lot (turn left upon entry to the facility just past the guard shack inside the gate). - 9.
-Any changes in driving status must be reported to the office. - 10.
-Cars are not to be used for loitering or recreation before, during, or after school.
-This includes sitting or driving the car with loud music playing. - 11.
-Students are expected to leave the school area promptly after being released. - 12.
-According to Illinois State law, vehicles driven on campus may be subject to being searched by school authorities, including searches conducted through the use of specially trained dogs. - 13.
-Unnecessary revving of the engine and "slipping" the tires is not allowed. - 14.
-Students are expected to be at school prior to 8:30 a.m.
-Students will lose these driving privileges if they arrive to school late three or more times. - 15.
-If a student is repeatedly missing the bus and driving to school, driving privileges will be revoked.
+This includes any verifiable call-in reports and reports by bus drivers.

+7. Only students with a valid state driver's license and proof of insurance will be granted permission to drive to school.

+8. Student parking is in the south school parking lot (turn left upon entry to the facility just past the guard shack inside the gate).

+9. Any changes in driving status must be reported to the office.

+10. Cars are not to be used for loitering or recreation before, during, or after school.
+This includes sitting or driving the car with loud music playing.

+11. Students are expected to leave the school area promptly after being released.

+12. According to Illinois State law, vehicles driven on campus may be subject to being searched by school authorities, including searches conducted through the use of specially trained dogs.

+13. Unnecessary revving of the engine and "slipping" the tires is not allowed.

+14. Students are expected to be at school prior to 8:30 a.m.
+Students will lose these driving privileges if they arrive to school late three or more times.

+15. If a student misses the bus three times during the school year, and drives to school without a permit, driving privileges will be revoked.
 At that time, a student will need to have someone else bring them to campus or will have to take an unexcused absence for the day.
 If a student drives to campus after privileges have been revoked, they will be asked to leave campus and the day will be recorded as an unexcused absence.